 Do successful leaders really benefit from being mentored or sponsored and what impact does it actually make?
-Three women at the top of their game reveal what mentors and sponsors have gifted them.
+Three women at the top of their game reveal what working with sponsors and mentors has gifted them.

 Before becoming a renowned researcher, winning numerous grants and blowing the whistle on neglect in aged care, Charles Sturt University associate professor Maree Bernoth was a young lecturer happy hiding away in her office.